CrownSheep/project-directory-tool/README.md

 ## 🕹️ Usage

-After building the tool, you can run it from the terminal:
+After either downloading the exe or manually building the tool, you can run it from the terminal:

 ### ✅ Create a `Projects` directory and select project types